 All strategies must include provision for long-term monitoring, recording and evaluating of the situation to ensure that the 'cure' is permanent, must include parental involvement and must involve working with both the victim(s) and the aggressor(s).

 Being positive

 The most important factor in our Behaviour Policy is the positive reinforcement of good behaviour.
 The majority of our children are well behaved and courteous.

-Policy Ratified by the Governors: March 2024
+Policy Ratified by the Governors: Reviewed January 2025 Next review January 2027